pymedphys/pymedphys/docs/supporters/sustainable.rst

 <https://www.thinkwithgoogle.com/feature/viewability/#/demo>`_
 using `a transparent open source viewability library
 <https://kahwee.github.io/viewability/timer.html>`_.
 We would specifically
-exclude charging for advertising to any user who is a maintainer of the project.
+exclude charging for advertising when the advert is viewed by a maintainer of the project.